Lifestyle Choices - 'Top 10 Rules'

 - Find a good doctor and follow his or her advice.
 Smart doctors and wonder drugs are not beneficial when the advice and the medication sit in the medicine cabinet.

-Contributed by Richard E. Powers, M.D., former chairman of the AFA Medical Advisory Board, an associate professor in the departments of neurology, pathology and psychiatry at the University of Alabama (UAB) at Birmingham, and chief of the Bureau of Geriatric Psychiatry, Department of Mental Health and Mental Retardation for the State of Alabama.
+Contributed by Richard E. Powers, M.D., a member of AFA’s Medical and Scientific Advisory Board, an associate professor in the departments of neurology, pathology and psychiatry at the University of Alabama (UAB) at Birmingham, and former chief of the Bureau of Geriatric Psychiatry, Department of Mental Health and Mental Retardation for the State of Alabama.

 | Back to top |